 Here's What You Do

 - Slice the andouille sausage into medallions, set aside.
-If using uncooked chicken-cut chicken into bite-size pieces; if using cooked chicken, shred pull or chop chicken.
+Cut the chicken into bite-size pieces; if using cooked chicken, shred, pull or chop chicken.
 Place in a bowl and mix in Creole seasoning and set aside.

 - Place the chicken stock in a stock pot and start heating it on low.
 Keep it covered and on low so it does not reduce.

-- In a large cast-iron Dutch oven over medium-high heat sauté the sausage until browned and rendering some of its fat.
+- In a large cast-iron Dutch oven over medium-high heat, sauté the sausage until browned and rendering some of its fat.
 Scrape the brown bits off the bottom.
-When the sausage is nicely browned, remove it from the pan back to its bowl, leaving the renderings in the pan.
+When the sausage is nicely browned, remove it from the Dutch oven, leaving the renderings in the pan.
 About 5 minutes.

 - Maintaining the medium-high heat, add the vegetable oil to the frying pan.
-When the oil is shimmering whisk in the flour to make a dark roux.
+When the oil is shimmering add the flour to make a dark roux.
 About 10 minutes.

-- As soon as the roux is dark enough add the veggies in about half or a third at a time and stir to completely mix the veggies with the roux.
+- As soon as the roux is dark enough add the Trinity (yellow onions, bell peppers and celery) about a half or a third at a time.
+Stir to completely mix the veggies with the roux.
+(Tip: if the roux continues to darken, you can periodically remove the pot from the heat while you stir the Trinity).

 - Add in the garlic and green onions and continue to cook until aromatic, usually a couple of minutes.

-- MIx in about half the spice mix and the 2 bay leaves; add back the sausage, mix well and cook for another five minutes.
+- Add about half of the Herb and Spice Blend and the 2 bay leaves; add back the sausage; mix well and cook for another five minutes.

 - Turn up the heat on the stock pot and bring the chicken stock to a rolling boil.